-- In order to protect the amenity of residential uses adjoining commercial area, advertising in commercial zones are not permitted on walls or structures facing adjoining residential zones. - 4.
-In circumstances where the amenity of nearby residential areas will not be detrimentally affected, illumination may be permitted.

-However, special care will need to be taken so as to avoid any likely nuisance to nearby residents as a result of glare or light spillage.
-If necessary, such advertisements will need to be time clocked to turn off at 10pm and possibly fitted with suitable light baffles and screened as appropriate.

-- 5. Electrical conduits to illuminated signs are to be taken directly into the building or otherwise screened to the satisfaction of Council. - 6.
-The size, scale and number of advertisements and advertising structures respond to their context, and integrate with the streetscape rather than dominating it. - 7.
-The colours used in the design of an advertising sign or structure must complement the colour finish of the building to which it will be attached. - Corporate colours should be limited to the advertising sign or structure, and should not be applied to the painted surface of the building. - 9.
+- commercial area, advertising in commercial zones are not permitted on walls or structures facing adjoining residential zones. - 4.
+In circumstances where the amenity of nearby residential areas will not be detrimentally affected, illumination may be permitted. - However, special care will need to be taken so as to avoid any likely nuisance to nearby residents as a result of glare or light spillage.
+If necessary, such advertisements will need to be time clocked to turn off at 10pm and possibly fitted with suitable light baffles and screened as appropriate. - 5.
+Electrical conduits to illuminated signs are to be taken directly into the building or otherwise screened to the satisfaction of Council. - The size, scale and number of advertisements and advertising structures respond to their context, and integrate with the streetscape rather than dominating it. - The colours used in the design of an advertising sign or structure must complement the colour finish of the building to which it will be attached. - 8.
+Corporate colours should be limited to the advertising sign or structure, and should not be applied to the painted surface of the building. - 9.
 Advertising should not impact upon natural features and any trimming or lopping of significant trees should be avoided at all times.
 Where this is absolutely necessary details of the extent of the lopping and identification of the specific trees will be required with the application.